northbright/Notes/hardware/epson/printer-driver-says-a-part-inside-your-printer-is-at-the-end-of-its-service-life.md

 # EPSON Printer Driver Says "A Part Inside Your Printer is at the End of Its Service Life"

 ## Problem
-* On PC, EPSON printer driver says "A part inside your printer is at the end of its service life"
+* On PC, EPSON printer(L6168) driver says "A part inside your printer is at the end of its service life"
 * Can not continue to print

 ## Solution
-* Contact EPSON Customer Care Center
-* Replace ink pads
+* Replace ink pads for EPSON L6168
   * [T04D1](https://item.jd.com/100009958978.html)
   * [T04D1](https://item.jd.com/64675179478.html)